mobify/workshops--building-a-plugin/README.md

     },
     ```

-    Now, if someone initializes their plugin with the `identified` event, it will be invoked once the card type is identified.
+    Now, if someone initializes their plugin with the `typeIdentified` event, it will be invoked once the card type is identified.
 You'll notice that the second parameter to `_trigger` is an object.
 This object is arbitrary data that you can pass to your event handler.

     Here's an example:

     ```js
     $('input').seesee({
-        identified: function(e, ui) {
+        typeIdentified: function(e, ui) {
             console.log(ui.type);
         }
     });